flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 image("gpu/content.png", "(ref:gpumemarchcaption)", class = "centered-container")
 ```

 As if this wasn't enough, there's a third source that can feed the GPU, and that is a **direct line to the CPU**!
 Unlike anything seen before, the CPU can stream commands and geometry without going through the traditional steps of storing [command buffers](`r ref("playstation#tab-4-1-commands")`) in external memory, thereby saving once again traffic from main RAM.
-This is what Microsoft advertised as **Procedural Synthesis** (XPS) and made possible by two changes `r cite("cpu-andrews")`:
+This is what Microsoft advertised as **Xbox Procedural Synthesis** (XPS) and made possible by two changes `r cite("cpu-andrews")`:

 - Firstly, the CPU's front-side bus was adapted so the GPU can directly fetch data from the CPU's L2 cache (where the CPU may [procedurally generate](`r ref("playstation-2#infinite-worlds")`) the geometry) in blocks of **128 Bytes** (the size of a cache line).
 - Secondly, a separate cached location was added into Xenon so the GPU can notify its current state to the CPU as fast as possible.
 Microsoft calls it the **Tail pointer write-back** and keeps both components in sync while the CPU updates the L2 cache and the GPU pulls from it.
 According to Microsoft, this routine provides a theoretical bandwidth of 18 GB/sec `r cite("cpu-andrews")`.